 - Can I bluff an Excel Test.

 - This one Test Question reveals your Excel skills .

 - Testing your current Excel skills.

-- Job seeking basic Advanced Excel Skills with Data Analysis.
+- What is meany by Jobs needing Advanced Excel Skills with Data Analysis.

 Watch our new video where we watch ‘ trained‘ and ‘untrained‘ Excel users tackling common everyday Excel tasks.
 Notice the huge difference in time and effort.
 What would you have done ?

 With Excel becoming more important for so many jobs, many employers are now giving

 Excel tests at interviews.
 So what should a student know and how should they prepare for an Excel test.